GigaCash/GigaCash-Masternode-Setup/README.md

 * You will now be asked to type or copy your masternode private key after making sure it is correct press ENTER.
 * Your masternode is now setup on your VPS now all you need to do is setup your desktop wallet

-## 4. Masternode config file in the wallet
+## 4. Masternode Configure Desktop wallet

 4.1 Go to `open masternode configuration file` in the wallet - found on the 'tools' menu if asked what program to use to open it choose notepad <br />
    Here you will see the format and an example( these three lines are comments so they have no effect ) <br />